Consensys/orchestrate-helm-worker/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Orchestrate Code of Conduct](CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [private@pegasys.tech].
+Please report unacceptable behavior to [private-quorum@consensys.net].

 ## I just have a quick question

-Send us an email at [support@pegasys.tech] and that's the fastest way to get an answer.
+Contact us [here](https://codefi.consensys.net/orchestrate-get-in-touch), that's the fastest way to get an answer.

 ## How To Contribute